mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Jathi?
 By Ara, don't you ever sleep?
 It's the middle of first nap."

-"What we've found at the observatory was too important to nap on."
+"What we've found at the observatory was too important."

 She sighed, "Well, I'm afraid you're too late.
-Melna is currently in assembly."
+Melna is in assembly."

 "When will she be out?"

-"It can last anywhere from 2 tova'na to the whole day."
+"Who's to say?
+It could take the whole day."

 "This message is of utmost importance.
-It will likely affect today's deliberations.
+It will affect today's deliberations.
 Is there any way you can tell her?"

 "It's unlawful to interrupt the assembly."